 Bitcoin as an Example

 Bitcoin is a perfect example of what I’m talking about here.
 Unless you’re living under a rock or consume zero media of any kind, you’ve heard of bitcoin.
-And, you’ve probably heard all the buzz surrounding it too.
+You’ve probably heard all the buzz surrounding it too.
 But do you actually know what it is?
 For the overwhelming majority of you reading this, the honest answer is no. And there’s nothing wrong with not knowing what it is.
 There’s absolutely no shame in that.
 But this gets to why the question “what should I invest my money in?” is the wrong one.
 At least it’s not the best question.

 When someone comes into my office and specifically asks me if they should buy (insert stock here), but we’ll use bitcoin for this example, I immediately ask them to tell me what they know about bitcoin.
-If I get the deer in the headlights look, the answer is a definite no. If they show some knowledge about it, I’ll continue the questioning by asking them to describe to me a few things:
+If I get the deer-in-the-headlights look, the answer is a definite no. If they show some knowledge about it, I’ll continue the questioning by asking them to describe to me a few things: